 Ivermectin: a vaccine alternative or viral preventative?
 Answer: Not really for either.

-Ivermectin is a prescription drug traditionally used to treat parasite infections.
+Ivermectin is a prescription drug traditionally used to treat parasitic infections.
 There is some evidence that this drug reduces viral penetration into cells and some practitioners have been prescribing it as a treatment or vaccine alternative.
 Unfortunately, this drug has not shown significant effectiveness in preventing Covid-19 or reducing the spread of the virus.
 The studies showing some effectiveness indicated that the drug only lessened the disease duration by 2 days.
 This may be helpful, but the side effects including rash, eye pain and visual changes, mental status changes, balance disruption, gastrointestinal disruption, fever, and swelling in hands and feet could occur with each dose.
 Because the virus continues to exist in the community, unvaccinated individuals desiring to take Ivermectin would need to take this drug regularly.

 In my medical opinion, the risk factors for taking this drug are too high and benefits too low to consider this drug for treatment or prevention of Covid-19.
 There are low cost, viable, and non-toxic prevention measures available to most people including social distancing and using mouth and nose guards (ie, masks) to reduce viral penetration into respiratory cells.
-Vaccination is also low risk for most people, requires minimal use, and has proven effectiveness.
+Vaccination is also low risk for most people, requires minimal use, and has proven effective.

 Do the approved vaccines shed the virus?
 NO.